wp-plugins/basic-google-maps-placemarks/readme.txt

 * Each map marker can have a unique custom icon, share a common custom icon, or use the default icon.
 * Options to set the map type (street, satellite, etc), center location, size, zoom level, navigation controls, etc.
+* Setup unique maps on different pages with their own placemarks, map types, center locations, etc.
 * Placemarks can be assigned to categories, and you can control which categories are displayed on a individual map.
 * Extra shortcode to output a text-based list of markers for mobile devices, search engines, etc.
 * Lots of filters so that developers to customize and extend the plugin.